 What are some other websites like Grammarly?

-Ginger is the most similar to Grammarly.
-It offers more support for non-english writers.
-Reverso is also comparable.
+Ginger is the most similar to Grammarly, followed by Reverso.
+It offers more support for non-English writers.

 What are the grammar checker apps on a mobile?

-Grammarly, Ginger and Reverse all work on a mobile.
+Grammarly Ginger and Reverse all work on mobile.
 Ginger and Reverso will help if you write in other languages.
-You can also use the dictionary built into your smart phone, although it’s less accurate.
+You can also use the dictionary built into your smartphone, although it’s less accurate.

-What are the best online English grammar checker website for blogging?
+What are the best online English grammar checkers for blogging?